Water is vital, essential, and wonderful. When not treated with proper respect, water can kill you. So is water healthy or is it toxic?

 So what is the meaning of the catchphrase toxic masculinity?
 The meaning of it, just like follow your bliss, can mean different things depending on the context.
 So it becomes hard to pin down, but that doesn’t stop people from using

 Can the catchphrase itself become toxic?
 (Toxic toxic masculinity).
 The answer to that is yes too.
-But not only the catchphrase,
+But not only the catchphrase, but the word toxic is also now too baggage-laden for people to even use objectively.
+Toxic has itself become toxic.

 Is there toxic femininity?
 Since we’ve acknowledged that the word toxic itself casts its own cloud over things, let’s try other words: is there incompetent, pathologized, or malevolent femininity?
 Is there a perversion of femininity, an incompetent execution of the divine feminine; one that fails to recognize that it is shaped by and contains within itself its opposite; one that seeks to use the unique attributes of its gender to manipulate, control, or otherwise exert power over others, especially the opposite sex?
 (And in doing so, it too destroys itself, since it can only be known in relation to its opposite).
 The answer is yes.
 We’ve all seen women that use their sexuality to manipulate.
 It is an abuse of the attributes of the divine feminine for purposes of power, rather than competency.